 Office 365 ProPlus is being renamed to Microsoft 365 Apps for enterprise.
 For more information about this change, read this blog post.

 In Microsoft Access, you create a linked table that uses Azure Active Directory interactive authentication.
-When you open objects that use this connection, you experience repetitive "connection failed" messages that resemble the following:
+When you open objects that use this connection, you experience repetitive "connection failed" messages that resemble the following example:

 Connection failed: SQLState: 'FA003' SQL Server Error: 0 [Microsoft][ODBC Driver 17 for SQL Server][SQL Server] User option must be specified, if Authentication option is 'ActiveDirectoryInteractive'.

-After you receive these messages, you are prompted to sign in.
+After you receive these messages, you're prompted to sign in.